anaisha-d/meth_atlas/README.md

 # Methylation Atlas Deconvolution

-This is a standalone program for [deconvolution of array methylome](https://www.nature.com/articles/s41467-018-07466-6)[1].
+This is built upon the Nature article [Comprehensive human cell-type methylation atlas reveals origins of circulating cell-free DNA in health and disease](https://www.nature.com/articles/s41467-018-07466-6).

-It uses an input **reference atlas** file to deconvolve a given **sample**, or multiple samples.
+This program an input **reference atlas** file to deconvolve a given **sample**, or multiple samples with three algorithms: non-negative least squares (NNLS), Deep Neural Network (DNN), and non-negative matrix factorization (NNMF).
-Outputs a csv file, and plots a stacked bars figure.
+It outputs a csv file and plots a stacked bars figure.

 ### atlas
 A reference atlas file.